publishpress/publishpress.github.io/docs/development/preparing-composer.md

 }
 ```

+#### Property: preffered-install = dist

+This property tells composer to download requirement using dist files.
+This is important to make sure that files like tests, development env config files, and others are not downloaded into the vendor folder.

+Files listed as `export-ignore` on the `.gitattributes` files found into the GitHub repositories won't be added to the vendor folder, consequently, to the final built packages.
+[Read more about .gitattributes file]({% link docs/development/repository.md %}).

 #### Assets loading

 Please, see the instructions here: [Free plugin in the Pro plugin]({% link docs/free-pro/index.md %})

 ### Example of the client configuration